maros/Zway-RaspberryCam/README.md

 # Zway-RaspberryCam

-Zway camera module for the Raspberry camera module.
+Zway camera device for the Raspberry camera module.

 # Configuration